-Media Coverage of the Initiative & Publications by the Director
+Media Coverage of the Initiative & Publications and Presentations by the Director

 Professor Boruchowitz wrote an op-ed in the Seattle Times July 19, 2012, discussing the importance of the Washington Supreme Court's new rule requiring public defenders to certify that they meet standards, including caseload limits and experience requirements.